imrafaelmerino/java-fun/docs/README.md

 Property-Based-Testing.
 And to do it well you need a good set of generators and to be able to compose them in any imaginable way.
 With java-fun, it's child's play!
 - **Optics**.
 Functional programmers use optics instead of getters and setters.
 They are more safe and composable.
+Using optics properly, you'll never see again a NullPointerException!

 ## <a name="prg"><a/> Pseudo Random Generators
 Pseudorandom number generators (PRN) are important in practice for their speed